XCTEQ/XCFit/README.md

     end
 ```

-Now that, We need to install the framework using
+Now we need to install the framework using

 ```sh
 $ pod install
 ```

-Close existing Xcode Session and Open `.xcworkspace/`.
+Close existing any existing Xcode sessions and re-open `.xcworkspace/`.
 Now in the 'testBase' class just `import XCFit` and extend the class to `XCFit` class.
 The predefined steps are ready to use.

 ![image](https://github.com/Shashikant86/xcfitgif/blob/master/Pod_install_XCFit.gif)

 ### Carthage

-XCFit and Cucumberish can be installed as Cartahge.
-We need to create `Cartfile` in the root of the project.
-Depending on which version of Swift you are using, we can use different tag
+XCFit and Cucumberish can be installed using Carthage.
+We need to create a `Cartfile` in the root of the project.
+Depending on which version of Swift you are using, we can use different tags:

 * **Swift 3.0.2**